 PEOPLE OF ANY AGE, GENDER OR RACE CAN BE IMPACTED.

-Dysautonomia can also occur secondary to other medical conditions, such as diabetes, multiple sclerosis, rheumatoid arthritis, celiac, Sjogren’s syndrome, lupus, and Parkinson’s.
-Additionally, patients who experience dysautonomia may also suffer from Ehlers Danlos Syndrome (EDS).
+Dysautonomia can be seen alone.
+It can also occur secondary to other medical conditions, such as Sjogren’s, diabetes, multiple sclerosis, rheumatoid arthritis, celiac, Lupus, and Parkinson’s.
+Additionally, patients who experience dysautonomia may also have Ehlers Danlos Syndrome (EDS) and gastroparesis.

 To help manage symptoms, patients are advised to do things like avoid sitting for long periods of time, treat contributing medical conditions and adopt a useful physical therapy routine.
 Additionally, it is often recommended to increase both fluid and salt intake in order to increase blood volume.*